neoforged/governance/discord-roles.md

 There is one medium privilege role:
 - Channel Manager

-These roles will be assigned for 12 hours maximum and require an approval of a moderator
+These roles will be assigned for 12 hours maximum and require approval of a moderator.

 #### Low privilege roles
 There is currently one low privilege role: